How NIJ Informs Technology Policy

 Other examples include the NIJ-funded International Association of Chiefs of Police report

-Electro-Muscular Disruption Technology A Nine-Step Strategy for Effective Deployment (pdf, 25 pages) Exit Notice.
+Electro-Muscular Disruption Technology A Nine-Step Strategy for Effective Deployment (pdf, 25 pages).
 This report was supported under grant number

 1999-LT-VX-K004, awarded by NIJ to the IACP.